rbreaves/kinto/README.md

 Kinto works for standard Windows, Apple and Chromebook keyboards.
 The following however describes the dynamic rebinding based on a standard Windows/Mac keyboard.

+- Cursor/word-wise shortcut keys have been added to align with macOS keyboard shortcuts.

 **GUI**
 |**Physical**| Ctrl  |  Win/Alt |  Alt/Cmd | Spacebar|
 |---|---|---|---|---|